INTERSECT-SDK/broker-http-proxy/README.md

 - one exchange for all messages for each application (see `shared-deps/src/protocols/amqp/mod.rs` to get name)
 - routing keys will match SDK naming schematics (SOS hierarchy, "." as separator, end with ".{userspace|lifecycle|events}").
 The routing key will roughly correspond to the `destination` field in an INTERSECT message, but the `destination` field only exists on userspace messages (event/lifecycle messages do not have a specific destination in mind).
 - The queue name is hardcoded to match the name of the application.

+## MQTT setup

+- follows similar rationale to AMQP, except does not utilize exchanges.